zrafa/xinu-avr/README.md

 As one of the earliest TCP/IP and internetworking researchers, Comer wrote the first series of textbooks explaining the scientific principles underlying the design of the Internet and its communications protocols, providing some of the earliest formal guidance for building efficient networks and applications that use the Internet.

 Comer’s three-volume textbook series, Internetworking with TCP/IP, written in 1987, is widely considered to be the authoritative reference for Internet protocols.
 The series played a key role in popularizing Internet protocols by making them more understandable to a new generation of engineers and IT professionals.

+<a name="book"></a>
+The Xinu Operating System is documented in the book:

+        Operating System Design -- The Xinu Approach, CRC Press, Boca Raton, FL, Linksys version 2012, Second Edition 2015.

 <a name="lab"></a>
 ### Getting started